Where to go with the family in tow

 Part attraction, part restaurant, the 500,000-gallon Downtown Aquarium complex is multi-functional destination boasting a Ferris wheel, an aquatic carousel, Shark Voyage, a white tiger exhibit and a restaurant.
 The spectacular wall-to-wall aquarium view complements the surf-and-turf menu.
 Parents can dig into silky lobster bisque and crabmeat-topped Gulf red snapper, while the little ones nosh on popcorn shrimp, ‘sand dollar' pizza and ‘Captain's' grilled cheese.
 During dinner, keep an eye out for scuba divers feeding fish in the restaurant-set tank.

 Good things come in small packages, at least when it relates to dim sum.
-Take the family for a cultural experience in Houston's southwest Chinatown area, where places like Fung's Kitchen, Ocean Palace and Kim Son send around carts filled with an endless variety of steamed dumplings.
+Take the family for a cultural experience in Houston's southwest Chinatown area, where places like Fung's Kitchen, and Ocean Palace send around carts filled with an endless variety of steamed dumplings.
 Note: Some restaurants only offer cart service during lunch on the weekends, call ahead to verify.

 Hungry's has been bringing in Houston families for American fare for more than 35 years.
 The neighborhood café has locations in Memorial and Rice Village, both of which offer well-priced, heart-healthy dishes like grilled chicken-and-vegetable wraps, salads and soups.
 Kids' can choose from pasta, sandwich and burger options.